Polygon (POL) vs Tezos

 We check our information every 1-2 months to ensure it is up to date and correct.
 With the help of our community, we can find outdated or incorrect data even faster.
 Of course, we also welcome your feedback or suggestions for improvement!

 The content on this website is provided for general informational purposes only and does not constitute financial, investment, legal, or tax advice.
-It should not be interpreted as a guarantee of future price developments or as an invitation to act.
-All visitors are responsible for independently verifying any information before using a listed service.
-Trading cryptocurrencies involves significant risk and may result in the total loss of your invested capital.
+It should not be interpreted as a recommendation to buy, sell, or hold cryptocurrencies, nor as a guarantee of future price developments.
+You are responsible for independently verifying any information before using a listed service.
+Trading cryptocurrencies involves significant risk and can result in the total loss of your capital.
 Past performance is not indicative of future results.
-We do not assume any liability for the timeliness, accuracy, or completeness of the information provided, including third-party content.
-Some of the links on this website are affiliate links.
-If you purchase a product or service through one of these links, we may receive a commission — at no additional cost to you.
+We do not accept any liability for the timeliness, accuracy, or completeness of the information provided, including content from external or third-party sources.
 All actions are taken at your own risk.
+Some links on this website are affiliate links.
+If you purchase a product or use a service through these links, we may receive a commission at no additional cost to you.
+Our content, comparisons, and rankings remain editorially independent.
+This helps us provide free content and continue developing the platform.
+Thank you for your support.